Lukashenko sabre rattles as western sanctions hit

 The mounting sanctions pressure on Belarus keeps hitting its financial sector hard, and Russia’s deteriorating financial situation isn’t making things any better.
-Nevertheless, Belarus has announced increased future military spending and the regime has stepped up repressions within the country.
+Nevertheless, Belarus has announced increased future military spending and the regime has stepped up repression within the country.

 On February 27, Belarusians voted in a constitutional referendum, which the country’s opposition and western officials have called a sham, used by Belarus’ strongman Alexander Lukashenko to further consolidate his power.
 According to the adopted changes, Belarus does no longer have to be a neutral country.
 After March 15 Belarus’ updated constitution will take effect, and afterwards it could become host to Russian nuclear weapons, something which Lukashenko and Russian officials have threatened before.